josemarcosrf/melior-transformers/README.md

 ## Usage

-Most available hyperparameters are common for all tasks.
-Any special hyperparameters will be listed in the docs section for the corresponding class.
+Most available hyper-parameters are common for all tasks.
+Any special hyper-parameters will be listed in the docs section for the corresponding class.
 See [Default Settings](#default-settings) and [Args Explained](#args-explained) sections for more information.

 Example scripts can be found in the `examples` directory.